rhysfaultless-cpr/docusaurus_aws_authentication/README.md

         - `No, I am done.`
 9.  `amplify push`
 10. `npm install aws-amplify`
-11. We force the the User to login before viewing any page content.
+11. We force the User to login before viewing any page content.
     This was done by [Swizzling](https://docusaurus.io/docs/swizzling#wrapper-your-site-with-root) the Root of Docusaurus, by manually:
     - creating a folder _/src/theme_
     - creating a file _/src/theme/Root.js_